tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/01-serve-website-from-s3.md

 First we need to create a bucket from where we are going to serve the website.

 1. On your AWS Console, go to **S3** under **Storage section** and click on Create bucket.
-2. Enter the name of the bucket and click next.
+2. Enter the name of the bucket.
 Remember, bucket names must be unique across all existing accounts and regions in AWS.
 You cannot rename a bucket after it is created, so chose the name wisely.
 Amazon suggests using DNS-compliant bucket names.
 You should read more about this [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules).
+3. Pick a region for the S3 bucket.
+You can chose any region you like, but beware that Amazon has [different pricing](https://aws.amazon.com/s3/pricing/) for storage in different regions.
+In this case (though it won't matter too much) we will pick `US East (N. Virginia)`.
-3. Click Create.
+4. Click Create.
 We will configure the properties later.
-4. Once created, click on the name of your bucket, go to properties, click **Static website hosting** check the option **Use this bucket to host a website**
+5. Once created, click on the name of your bucket, go to properties, click **Static website hosting** check the option **Use this bucket to host a website**
-5. As index and error document put: `index.html`.
+6. As index and error document put: `index.html`.
-6. Later, we will go to the **endpoint url** specified at the top to access our website.
+7. Later, we will go to the **endpoint url** specified at the top to access our website.
-7. Click Save.
+8. Click Save.
-8. Go to **Permissions**, **Bucket Policy,** and add the following policy to make every object readable:
+9. Go to **Permissions**, **Bucket Policy,** and add the following policy to make every object readable:
   ```
   {
       "Version": "2012-10-17",